gregr/dbKanren/README.md

     * types as ranges of values
   * disequality constraints punch holes in continuous ranges
   * descriptions for subsumption and/or simplification with other constraints

+* define tables that use column-oriented layout

+* how do we express columns of suffix type?
+  * it would have this representation type: `#(suffix count len)
+  * but it would use a different comparison operator

 ### Data processing